Cambridge Park

 Cambridge Park is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Cambridge Park, as per the latest Census, consisted of 84.5% houses and 15.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's structure of 55.9% houses and 44.1% other dwellings.
-Home ownership in Cambridge Park was at 27.0%, with the rest being mortgaged (35.5%) or rented (37.5%).
-The median monthly mortgage repayment was $1,900, lower than Sydney metro's average of $2,427.
-The median weekly rent was $385, compared to Sydney metro's $470.
-Nationally, Cambridge Park's mortgage repayments were higher at $1,900 against the Australian average of $1,863, and rents were also higher at $385 compared to the national figure of $375.
+As per the latest Census evaluation, dwelling structures in Cambridge Park consisted of 84.5% houses and 15.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Cambridge Park stood at 27.0%, with mortgaged dwellings at 35.5% and rented ones at 37.5%.
+The median monthly mortgage repayment was $1,900, below Sydney metro's average of $2,427.
+The median weekly rent figure in Cambridge Park was $385, compared to Sydney metro's $470.
+Nationally, Cambridge Park's mortgage repayments were higher at $1,900 than the Australian average of $1,863, while rents exceeded the national figure of $375 at $385.

 Frequently Asked Questions - Housing